 Water is one of the most precious and essential things in our lives.
 Without it, there is no life.
 When you go to your kitchen sink and turn on your tap to fill a glass of water, do you think about

 where that water came from?
 Do you wonder about the agencies and many people who got that water from the original source to the point where it is filling your glass?
-I am presenting these issues because it is
+I am presenting the following issues covered in this blog/website because it is

-important to know what is happening to the water in the San luis Valley.
+important to know what is happening to the water in the San Luis Valley.

-Conservation District General Manager, Steve Vandiver said, " We have issued too many well permits and now we're trying to unscramble the egg."
+District General Manager, Steve Vandiver said, " We have issued too many well permits and now we're trying to unscramble the egg."

 Throughout many areas of the San Luis Valley, depth to ground water is less than 12 feet.
-Ground
+Ground water

-from 50 to 30,000 feet deep consisting of unconsolidated sediment interlayered with volcanic strata with wells yielding up to 4,000 gallons per minute.
+50 to 30,000 feet deep consisting of unconsolidated sediment interlayered with volcanic strata with wells yielding up to 4,000 gallons per minute.
 With the sediment build up from the Rio Grande River developing the Closed Basin, this basin developed

 a condition of the water being very close to the surface.
 There is no surface outlet for drainage.
 Surface runoff from the Sangre de Cristos soaks into alluvial fans and the ground water migrates towards the lower levels at the San Luis Lake area.